Our digital champions run sessions for anyone who needs more confidence using their device or accessing our services on the web.

 I contacted the digital champions who were more than happy to attend one of the meetings to introduce themselves and their service.

 From this meeting they developed a programme thatmet the needs of the group.
 A four week programme was developed which included:

 - online Barnsley Council services, which included library services

 Feedback after each session was extremely positive with everyone saying they had learned something and confidence had grown when using the internet.
 Numbers attending each session were maintained, and new people joined throughout the programme.

-I do feel that the group will access Barnsley Council online services and I will have a laptop available at their meetings from now on to enable them to do this.
-The group have also expressed that they would like the digital champions to return in the future with further information.
-This can only increase confidence in their abilities to use
+I feel that the group will access Barnsley Council online services and I will have a laptop available at their meetings from now on to make sure they can do this.
+The group have also expressed that they would like the digital champions to return in the future.

-I would like to take this opportunity to thank the digital champions for an extremely interesting and informative programme and already myself and the group have recommended this service to other groups and organisations.
+I would like to take this opportunity to thank the digital champions for an extremely interesting and informative programme and already myself and the group have recommended this service to other groups.
 I look forward to working with them again in the future."